-Saharan guide, Joe January, is stuck living in Timbuktu due to debts owed to a corrupt Prefect named Dukas.
+Saharan guide, Joe January (John Wayne), is stuck living in Timbuktu due to debts owed to a corrupt Prefect named Dukas.
 When Paul Bonnard comes to town in need of a guide for a mysterious expedition, Dukas introduces him to Joe.

 Joe only agrees to the job as it will allow him to pay off his debt to Dukas, and get out of Timbuktu.
 As the men set out, we quickly learn that Paul is obsessed with his father’s disappearance over a treasure he found at a lost city in the middle of the Saharan Desert.